tonegas/PyNet/README.md

 # PyNet
 PyNet is a easy and didactic framework for machine learning with neural networks.
 The focus of the framework is understanding in a easy way the basic concepts of a a neural network thanks to a short and clear implementation in python.
-In the framework are implemented some basic networks as _Hopfield_ network, _Kohonen_ network, and it is easy to implement every layers networks.
+In the framework are implemented some basic networks as _Hopfield_ network, _Kohonen_ network, Q-Learing network, Vanilla network, and it is easy to implement every layers networks.

 # The Architecture
 The architecture of PyNet is pretty similar to Torch7 and Keras interfaces.
 The main modules of the framework are:
 - __genericlayer.py.__ It is the main common classes.
 - __layers.py.__ All the main classic layers already implemented as:
-    - LinearLayer
+    - LinearLayer: linear layer with bias
+    - MWeightLayer: linear layer without bias
+    - VWeightLayer: layer of weight
     - SoftMaxLayer
     - SigmoidLayer
     - TanhLayer